Telling the Story of Nature with Sound Design

-For a casual film viewer, it might seem easy to work on sound in nature documentaries.
+For a casual film viewer, it might seem easy to tell the story with sound in nature documentaries.
 It looks like the movie subjects provide all the necessary sounds; the only thing required is to record them.
 But sound designers have to make creative and technical decisions to make or break the movie.
 Beso Kacharava and our team posted, in collaboration with EcoFilms, have worked on two nature documentaries that required two different approaches in sound design.

 One of the unique projects in the Postred portfolio is Nika Tsiklauri’s 2019 documentary, The Other Neighbors.
 The film tells Tbilisi wildlife’s story, animals that live next to urban areas, alongside the city’s human residents.
-Unlike most nature documentaries that are shot entirely in the wilderness, The Other Neighbors includes views of construction sites and highways.
+Unlike most nature documentaries shot entirely in the wilderness, The Other Neighbors includes construction sites and highways views.
 Director aims to introduce animals not as intruders in the human habitat but as vital parts of it.
 As our equal neighbors.
 The sound design reflected that idea.
-Noises of crawling snakes and roadworks are equally audible; neither of them is given more importance than the other.
+Noises of crawling snakes and roadworks are equally audible; neither is given more importance than the other.
 Urban and animal noises exist on the same plane and don’t push each other in the background.
 This way, the film avoids exotification of nature in the inner-city settings.

-We use the experience gained from these films in other projects too.
-With the help of EcoFilms and Nika Tsiklauri, we have gained access to recordings of bird sounds, which are used by bird-watchers for calling birds.
-Out of these recordings database was created, where sounds are categorized by types, locations, seasons, and parts of the day.
-In every exterior scene, we can use bird sounds that would be perceptible in that setting during that time.
-It is seemingly a little detail, but details like these create authentic, captivating sounds of cinema.
+We use the experience gained from these films in other projects as well to tell an impressive story.
+With the help of EcoFilms and Nika Tsiklauri, we had access to recordings of bird sounds used by bird-watchers for calling birds.
+Out of these recordings, we created a database that categorized sounds by types, locations, seasons, and parts of the day.
+In every exterior scene, we can use bird sounds perceptible in that setting during that time.
+However, it is seemingly a little detail, but details like these create authentic, captivating cinema sounds.